avorapattanapong/CSV-Parser/Readme.md

 2. In the root directory, run `docker-compose up --build -d` to build and run the docker container
 3. Go to `http://localhost:3000` to access the frontend
 4. Note that due to some performance issues, the page might need to be refreshed a few times to load ui-library
+5. The backend API is accessible through `http://localhost:8081`

 ## Things To Improve
 1. There are multiple places that can be factored out to reduce code duplication